-Describe how this service supports the agency mission

-By providing direct financial assistance to local county and city governments to defray election administration costs, this service area aligns with the agency mission by ensuring the uniform and purity and fairness in the voter registration processes by providing direct supervision of county and city election officials

-Statutory Authority for this activity is contained in the state's Appropriation Act.
+- Describe how this service supports the agency mission By providing direct financial assistance to local county and city governments to defray election administration costs, this service area aligns with the agency mission by ensuring the uniform and purity and fairness in the voter registration processes by providing direct supervision of county and city election officials - Describe the Statutory Authority of this Service Statutory Authority for this activity is contained in the state's Appropriation Act.
 The Act mandates SBE to set the salaries of local county and city electoral board members and, provides for the reimbursement of those salaries out of SBE's appropriations.